Zero-Server Analytics: How I Replaced a SaaS Bill with Netlify Functions and GitHub

 1. Load every blob under queue/{targetDate}/.

-2. Build summary stats - top paths, referrers, device mix, performance percentiles.
+2. Build summary stats: top paths, referrers, device mix, performance percentiles.

-4. Delete the processed blobs.
+4. Delete processed blobs.

 const suffix = runType === 'manual' ? '-manual' : '-scheduled';